silviamaggi/smd-com/_posts/2022-12-04-accessibility-diaries-2.md

   - accessibility
   - work
   - diaries
-description: "To wrap up the third month working as accessibility consultant for Italy’s top bank, I’m sharing a few things I learned."
+description: "To wrap up the second month working as accessibility consultant for Italy’s top bank, I’m sharing a few things I learned."
-excerpt: "To wrap up the third month working as accessibility consultant for Italy’s top bank, I’m sharing a few things I learned."
+excerpt: "To wrap up the second month working as accessibility consultant for Italy’s top bank, I’m sharing a few things I learned."
 ---
 This is the second instalment of a series, [read about the first month](https://silviamaggidesign.com/accessibility/accessibility-diaries-1/).